ginjo/vue-helpers/README.md

 #### Optional Requirements

-If you want to serve the Vue's javascript to your clients using external script resources, Add ```rack``` to your Gemfile.
+If you want to serve the Vue's javascript to your clients using external script resources, Make sure ```rack``` is part of your get-set.
+You only need to consider this if you are not using Rails, Sinatra, or any of the other Rack-based frameworks.

 If you want to use the ```:minify``` option to compress the javascript returned to the browser, Add the ```uglifier``` gem to your Gemfile.
-Uglifier requires a Javascript runtime, so you will want to add nodejs or equivalent to the installed packages of your server OS.
+Uglifier requires a Javascript runtime, so you will need to add nodejs or equivalent to the installed packages on your server OS.

 ## Simple Example